-In Chapter 4, we have discussed stationary iterative methods in the framework of method of subspace correction (MSC).
-In this chapter, we give a few examples of multilevel methods and their convergence analysis based on the framework of subspace corrections.
+In Chapter 4, we discussed linear stationary iterative methods in the method of subspace corrections (MSC) framework.
+In this chapter, we provide examples of multilevel methods and analyze their convergence within the subspace corrections framework.

 5.1 Two-level overlapping DDM